SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ## Add Apache Kafka for getting Popular Items

 In this section, you will deploy an Apache Kafka in openshift, Add kafka producer to Cart Microservice and create a new ``track-popular-items`` microservice. ``Track-popular-items`` microservice will be the kafka consumer for our application.
+Let's start by deploying a kafka pod to openshift

 ### Deploy Apache Kafka on openshift